The WTKO has some very senior, experienced instructors spread across the globe. Here is a list of just some of those residing in the U.S.:

 Throughout the ‘80’s and ‘90’s Ubl sensei, an intensely private individual, trained mostly alone and free from restriction.
 In 2004 he was persuaded to recognize the importance of sharing his knowledge by groups of dedicated karate-ka from California to Florida to Canada and in 2006 accepted the position of Technical Director and 8th dan from the WTKO.

 Sensei Keeling is the author of over 100 articles on various aspects of karate, is the moderator of several online karate forums and also teaches specialized self-defense workshops.
 He is a certified personal trainer and holds a Masters degree in Kinesiology.
+He is Chief Instructor for the WTKO USA’s largest dojo, Silicon Valley Karate.

 John Turnbull – Involved in a variety of martial arts starting approximately 60 years ago, Sensei Turnbull brings a wealth of experience.
+He is Chief Instructor at his Aikenkai dojo.

 Zack Stewart – Zack Sensei began his study of Shotokan Karate under Sensei Allen Renfrow and eventually moved to Los Angeles to study under the late Master Hidetaka Nishiyama.
 After Nishiyama’s passing Zack began studying under Sensei Steve Ubl and continues so to this day.
 In 2015 he completed the WTKO Kenshusei Program at the WTKO Honbu Dojo in NYC directly under the WTKO Chief Instructor, Richard Amos Sensei.
 Since 2009 Zack has been teaching Shotokan Karate in Nashville, TN at his dojo.
 He is the WTKO’s National Director for the USA.